andreasjansson/resonate/README.md

 Normalisation
 -------------

-Lower frequencies tend to resonate stronger than high frequencies, so you'll probably want to normalise it by multiplying the inputs with some function.
+Lower frequencies tend to resonate stronger than high frequencies, so you'll probably want to normalise the output signals by multiplying them with some function based on their index.
 I have yet to find a function that fits.
 The following function gets somewhere along the way, but unfortunately far from linear:

     y = resonated_signal * math.pow((nfreqs - i) / float(nfreqs), 1.4)